 Potential Risks of Dogs Eating Dandelions

-While dandelions are generally considered safe for dogs to eat in moderation, there are some potential risks to be aware of: (See Also: Is Perfume Safe For Dogs)
+While dandelions are generally considered safe for dogs to eat in moderation, there are some potential risks to be aware of: (See Also: How To Make My Dog Poop Faster)

 - Gastrointestinal Upset: Eating large quantities of dandelions can cause stomach upset, diarrhea, or vomiting in dogs.